-Quilt Pro 3 is reasonably easy to understand.
-You’ll most likely be able to do all of the basic stuff after either thirty minutes of experimenting or about ten minutes of reading the manual.
-It’s also a versatile program.
-It should serve you well whether you want to draw up a quilt that’s already clearly laid out in your mind or to develop a new quilt within Quilt Pro as you go along.
+Quilt Pro 3 can be learned in a reasonable amount of time.
+Either by around ten minutes of reading the manual or through approximately thirty minutes of experimentation, you will most likely be able to perform all of the fundamental tasks.
+Additionally, it is a very adaptable application.
+It ought to serve you well whether you want to draw up a quilt that’s already clearly drawn out in your thoughts, or whether you want to construct a new quilt within Quilt Pro as you go along with the process.

 Also, Quilt Pro 3 crashed, twice in fact, while I was trying it for the first time.
 Perhaps the fault is with my computer, but it’s a Pentium and only about 2 years old.
 I wasn’t running anything else in the background except Windows 95.
 I’m not saying the same thing will necessarily happen to you, but I would advise you to save your work often.